Mass media in New York City: Television

 New York City is the home of the three traditional major American television networks, ABC, CBS and NBC, as well as Spanish-language networks Univision and Telemundo.
 They each have local broadcast owned and operated stations which serve as the flagship stations of their networks.

-The NBC affiliate is simulcast on Puerto Rico on channel 2.3.
+The NBC affiliate is simulcast in Puerto Rico on channel 2.3.
 The CW affiliate WPIX is a superstation carried by cable providers in Canada and the Lesser Antilles.

-It is also the headquarters of several largest cable television channels, including MTV, Fox News, HBO, and Comedy Central.
+It is also the headquarters of several of the largest cable television channels, including MTV, Fox News, HBO, and Comedy Central.
 Silvercup Studios, located in Queens was the production facility for the popular television shows Sex and the City and The Sopranos.
 MTV and later CBS broadcast programming live from a sound stage overlooking Times Square, several blocks away from The Ed Sullivan Theater, the theater housing the Late Show with Stephen Colbert.
 Saturday Night Live is broadcast from NBC's studios at 30 Rockefeller Center, where The Tonight Show Starring Jimmy Fallon, Late Night with Seth Meyers, NBC Nightly News and The Today Show is also taped.
 African American-aimed BET is headquartered on 57th Street.
 The Colbert Report is produced by Comedy Central on 54th Street, and The Daily Show, also produced by Comedy Central, is produced just a few blocks over on 11th avenue and West 53rd street.
 Glenn Beck's The Blaze TV has a studio in Manhattan.
 Over a thousand people are involved with producing the various Law & Order television series.
 In 2005 there were more than 100 new and returning television shows taped in New York City, according to the Mayor's Office of Film, Theater and Broadcasting.